Personalizing Your Living Space

 A phone jack is provided in each room and students may activate basic telephone service in their rooms for $50.00 per semester.
 This fee will be billed directly to their student account.
 Information is available through Student Telephone Services, 540-831-6600.

 Radford University is concerned about the long-term impact of refuse on the environment, and is committed to being a model for sustainable campus practices.

 Washers and dryers are located in each residence hall (washers: $1.25 per load; dryers $1.25 per load).
-All machines operate using quarters and some machines also accept the RU Express Card.
+All machines will accept the RU Express Card.
 The operating instructions are listed inside the lid of each machine.
 Ironing boards are located in some halls, but you must provide an iron.
 Helpful Hint: Bring rolls of quarters to save the hassle of finding them on laundry day.